Minister booed as Oughterard rejects direct provision centre

 Ms Connolly agreed that direct provision was wrong because it was inhumane but disagreed with some of the reasons given by people at the meeting.

-She agreed it would be much better to integrate refugees among local communities but she said the Department of Justice hadn’t learned from its previous mistakes.
+She agreed it would be much better to integrate refugees among local communities but she said the Department of Justice had not learned from its previous mistakes.

 “They are known for their secrecy and how they have treated people badly in the past with no accountability,” she said.